Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 This problem follows the <b>Two Pointers</b> pattern and shares similarities with <b>[Triplet Sum to Zero](#🌟-triplet-sum-to-zero-medium)</b>.

 We can follow a similar approach to iterate through the array, taking one number at a time.
-At every step during the iteration, we will search for the quadruplets similar to <b>Triplet Sum to Zero</b> whose sum is equal to the given target.
+At every step during the iteration, we will search for the quadruplets similar to <b>Triplet Sum to Zero</b> whose sum is equal to the given `target`.
 ````js
 function searchQuads (arr, target) {
   //sort the array